bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 Uncomfortably, any one of these success indicators in isolation probably does not point towards broader success.
 However, it is important to list them in an attempt to minimize either positive or negative hindsight bias.
 Looking at organizations in hindsight is generally just narrative-building full of both too much "well this was actually a success because..." and too much "that didn't really do anything..."
 So while any isolated item on this list doesn't count as success, together they're directionally suggestive: the more boxes the organization can check off, the more it will look like a success.

 * *Shift ideas from outlandish to mundane*.
 Technological paradigm shifts don't come out of the blue.
 They are usually preceded by shifting Overton windows around what is impossible, what is feasible, and what is expected.
-These opinion shifts aren't necessarily causal so shifting opinion should not be a goal in and of itself but could be a useful leading indicator of doing good work.[^fn285]
+These opinion shifts aren't necessarily causal so shifting opinion should not be a goal in and of itself but could be a useful leading indicator of doing good work.[^fn284]
 * *Produce useful ideas or artifacts that other organizations pick up and run with*.
 Creating convincing programs, prototypes, or system-seeds that other organizations pick up and run with is absolutely a leading success indicator.
-Andy Matuschak put it well: the goal is "developing ideas far enough that they become "obvious," the banal fodder for half a dozen companies in a future YC batch."[^fn286] There are traps to be aware of here as well --- in the same way that an acquired company's product is often quietly shut down, it's a real possibility that other organizations can claim to be pushing ideas or technology forward while quietly smothering it or completely mangling it.
+Andy Matuschak put it well: the goal is "developing ideas far enough that they become "obvious," the banal fodder for half a dozen companies in a future YC batch."[^fn285] There are traps to be aware of here as well --- in the same way that an acquired company's product is often quietly shut down, it's a real possibility that other organizations can claim to be pushing ideas or technology forward while quietly smothering it or completely mangling it.
 * *Create a large impact in a small niche*.
 On the scale of a few years, it's impossible to create unambiguously impactful innovations.
 Non-digital dissemination is always slower than you expect.
 However, it may be feasible to create big outcomes among a small group of people --- perhaps a research domain or a specific set of practitioners.

 The last two success indicators are perhaps not leading indicators but 'alternative win conditions.'

-* *Serve as a jumping-off point for eventually extremely impactful people.* History is full of largely-forgotten 'sceniuses'[^fn287] that quietly lie in the past of an uncanny number of impactful individuals.
-Creating a even a short-lived scenius, like the Rad Lab or Willow Garage would be a worthy result.
+* *Serve as a jumping-off point for eventually extremely impactful people.* History is full of largely-forgotten 'sceniuses'[^fn286] that quietly lie in the past of an uncanny number of impactful individuals.
+Creating even a short-lived scenius, like the Rad Lab or Willow Garage would be a worthy result.
 * *In death, serve as an inspiration for similar models*.
 A single organization can't fill all the gaps in the innovation ecosystem so generating lessons and impetus for other organizations is an actual win (as opposed to a bitter consolation prize).
 Of course, it's hard to be inspirational when you haven't produced anything of note.
 Shooting for inspiration without more tangible outcomes is the path of people who have 'visionary' on their business cards.
 So while it's possible for the organization to die prematurely, it still needs other successes.

 **Longevity and notoriety are not success indicators**